|MEETING PLACE:||The Gonzo Inn, 100W 200S, Moab, Utah|

 We will stop in the afternoon to set up camp on a spacious sandy beach.
 Your guides will prepare dinner and hors d’oeuvres while you set up your tent.
 You’ll have time to explore the campsite, lounge on the beach, chat with your traveling companions, or relax with a great book while your meal is being prepared.
 After dinner, the evening is yours to spend as you please.
 We may enjoy stories and jokes shared in the “living room” or you may choose to simply relax and reflect on the starry night sky rising above you from the walls of the canyon.

 We will start the day early with hot coffee while our breakfast is prepared.
 We can watch the sunrise paint the canyon walls while eating our delicious breakfast.
-After breaking down the camp we are off to experience more of the deep canyon walls and swift currents of Westwater Canyon.
+After breaking down the camp we are off to run Westwater’s famous rapids: Little Dolores Rapid, Funnel Falls, Skull Rapid and Sock-It-To-Me!
+After the excitement of the rapids, we still get to look forward to more of the deep canyon walls and swift currents of Westwater Canyon.

 After another hearty and delicious riverside lunch we may swim or explore the canyon before heading back to the rafts.